 However, this is the upper limit, and many plans have lower caps.

-Medicare has a tool that a person may use to compare the yearly cost of Original Medicare with that of Medicare Advantage plans.
+Medicare has a tool that allows people to compare the yearly cost of Original Medicare with that of Medicare Advantage plans.

 When using the tool, people select either a low, medium, or high premium Advantage plan.
-Regardless of which premium they choose, the estimated yearly cost is lower with Medicare Advantage than with Original Medicare.
+Regardless of their premium, the estimated yearly cost is lower with Medicare Advantage than with Original Medicare.

-The cost comparison tool also allows a person to check whether they want to include Part D, which is prescription drug coverage, and Medigap, which is supplemental insurance to cover costs that Medicare does not.
+The cost comparison tool also allows people to check whether they want to include Part D, which is prescription drug coverage, and Medigap.
+The latter refers to supplemental insurance that covers costs that Medicare does not.

 If a person adds these plans, the cost of Original Medicare increases, making the cost difference between Medicare Advantage and Original Medicare greater.

-For people receiving social security retirement benefits, Medicare Part B premiums will come out of their monthly check.
+For people receiving Social Security retirement benefits, Medicare Part B premiums will come from their monthly check.

 Those who do not receive benefits may pay their premiums every 3 months by check, credit card, or automatic debit from a checking account.